bhctest123/soberlivingappcom-new/src/content/blog/3-things-to-look-for-in-your-first-sober-living-home-real-estate-deal.md

 ---
-title: "Sober Living App - 3 Things to Look for in Your First Sober Living Home Real Estate Deal"
+title: '3 Things to Look for in Your First Sober Living Home Real Estate Deal'
 description: "Starting your first sober living home?
 Learn 3 crucial things to look for in your real estate deal.
 Key factors for success."
 date: 2019-05-28
 author: "Ben Weiss"